Is Prime Day only for members? Everything you need to know about accessing Amazon deals during Prime Day

 Tempted by all the deals news and wondering, is Prime Day only for members?
-For some, Amazon Prime Day can be more exciting than the January sales or even Black Friday, but are the deals rolled out during Prime Day really only available for those who subscribe?
+For some, Amazon Prime Day can be more exciting than the January sales or even Black Friday, but is Prime Day only for prime members?

 The short answer is yes, as Amazon uses the two-day sales event to encourage more people to sign up for its membership.
 But that doesn't mean you can't take part without paying for Prime or signing up for a long-term membership.

-Before we get started, here's everything you need to know about Prime Day, how to take part, and, for non-members, how to bag the same bargains as everyone else without necessarily forking out for a monthly membership.
+Before we get started, here's everything you need to know about Prime Day, how to take part, and, for non-members, how to bag the same bargains as everyone else without necessarily committing to a monthly membership.